ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 ### Use Mock Objects

-- remove the existing spy variables
+- remove the existing spy variables and their initialization
 - import the platform mock factory: `import { createPlatformMock } from '../../test/mocks';`
 - provide the `StatusBar` and `SplashScreen` via a factory: `{ provide: StatusBar, useFactory: () => jasmine.createSpyObj<StatusBar>('StatusBar', ['styleDefault']) }`
 - provide the `Platform` via the factory: `{ provide: Platform, useFactory: createPlatformMock }`